Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Introduction

 \subsection{Overview}

-Section~\ref{sec:ep} develops maximal and chaining tools for sub-Weibull processes.
-Section~\ref{sec:pre} introduces the shifted-log divergence and decorrelation lemma, together with R\'enyi comparison bounds.
-Section~\ref{sec:gen_bounds} combines these ingredients to obtain tail-adaptive information-theoretic bounds for selection, generalization in expectation, PAC-Bayes-style high-probability bounds, and multiscale (chaining) generalization.
-Section~\ref{sec:rlhf} illustrates the framework in RLHF under heavy-tailed rewards; numerical studies appear in Section~\ref{sec:experiments}.
-Additional proofs and experiments are deferred to the appendix.
-Table~\ref{tab:roadmap} summarizes the main results.
+Section~\ref{sec:ep} develops the sub-Weibull maximal and Dudley-type empirical-process tools.
+Section~\ref{sec:pre} introduces the shifted-log divergence, the decorrelation lemma, and the corresponding R\'enyi comparison bounds.
+Section~\ref{sec:gen_bounds} combines these ingredients to obtain tail-adaptive selection bounds and a multiscale information-theoretic Dudley inequality.
+Section~\ref{sec:rlhf} applies the framework to RLHF under heavy-tailed rewards, including R\'enyi-regularized and best-of-$n$ policies.
+Section~\ref{sec:experiments} provides numerical studies, including controlled heavy-tail perturbations and token-space reward attacks.
+Additional proofs and robustness checks are deferred to the appendix.
+Table~\ref{tab:roadmap} summarizes the active results.